Updated on March 9, 2025

 Every Child’s Grief Journey is Unique

-Your role as a caregiver is to offer reassurance, consistency, and love, helping them find their own way through.
+Your role as a caregiver is to offer reassurance, consistency, love, and help them navigate their challenges.

 When to Seek Professional Help

-If a child’s grief begins interfering with daily life—such as ongoing behavioral issues, extreme withdrawal, or prolonged distress—it may be beneficial to consult a therapist.
-Professional support can provide children with tools to process their grief in a safe and healthy way.
+If a child’s grief begins interfering with daily life—such as ongoing behavioral issues, extreme withdrawal, or persistent distress—it may be time to consult a therapist.
+Professional help can provide children with tools to process their grief in a safe and healthy way.

 You’re Not Alone in This